 The abuse potential of Modafinil (200, 400, and 800 mg) was assessed relative to methylphenidate (45 and 90 mg) in an inpatient study in individuals experienced with drugs of abuse.
 Results from this clinical study demonstrated that Modafinil produced psychoactive and euphoric effects and feelings consistent with other scheduled CNS stimulants (methylphenidate).

-Modafinil, USP is a wakefulness-promoting agent for oral administration.
-Modafinil, USP is a racemic compound.
+Modafinil tablets, USP are a wakefulness-promoting agent for oral administration.
+Modafinil is a racemic compound.
 The chemical name for Modafinil is 2-[(diphenylmethyl)sulfinyl]acetamide.
 The molecular formula is C15H15NO2S and the molecular weight is 273.35.

 The chemical structure is:

-Modafinil tablets, USP contain 100 mg or 200 mg of Modafinil, USP and the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate and methylcellulose.
+Modafinil tablets, USP contain 100 mg or 200 mg of Modafinil USP and the following inactive ingredients: croscarmellose sodium, lactose monohydrate, magnesium stearate, and povidone.

 Modafinil - Clinical Pharmacology